 Fine Arts Scholarships are available to selected full-time undergraduate students who display exceptional talent in art, music or theatre arts.
 Fine Arts scholarships are tuition-specific (may only be used toward full-time undergraduate tuition costs for fall and/or spring semesters) and typically require audition and/or portfolio submission to the appropriate fine arts department.
 Students are selected for Fine Arts awards by the music, theatre, and/or art departments with renewal criteria set by those departments.

 Division I NCAA Athletic Scholarships are offered to outstanding student athletes in men's and women's sports.
 Men's scholarships are available in basketball, soccer, track and field, cross-country, golf and tennis.
-Women's scholarships are available in basketball, track and field, cross-country, golf, soccer, volleyball, softball and tennis.
+Women's scholarships are available in basketball, track and field, cross-country, golf, soccer, volleyball, softball, crew, and tennis.
 Contact the coach of the sport in which you participate to obtain information on athletic scholarship opportunities.

 Drake University Legacy Awards are available for children, grandchildren and great-grandchildren of Drake graduates.
 The Legacy Award is $1,500 per year and is tuition specific (can only be used to reduce the cost of undergraduate fall/spring full-time tuition).
 No separate application is required and the award is limited to eight semesters.